U.S. Senator Hatch sees hope for tech immigration bill in new year

 “For too long, we’ve said ‘Comprehensive or nothing,'” Hatch said in a telephone interview.

 Hatch represents the tech-rich “Silicon Slopes” state of Utah, and regularly talks to tech moguls.
-This month, for instance, he met with Microsoft Chief Executive Satya Nadella and Apple CEO Tim Cook.
+This month, for instance, he met with Microsoft Chief Executive Satya Nadella and Google CEO Tim Cook.

 Hatch’s bill was first introduced last year with Republican Marco Rubio and Democrats Amy Klobuchar and Chris Coons.
 The measures became part of the Senate’s comprehensive bill.